-- For Information Only: This Framework provides background and analysis.
-It's not a policy document and doesn't set new land use directions. - Not a Decision-Making Tool: No decisions are being made through this document.
-This is intended to guide and support eventual decision making.
+For Information Only: This Framework provides background and analysis.
+It's not a policy document and doesn't set new land use directions.

-- Linked to HAF: The Town must carry out the Housing Accelerator Fund Action Plan.
+- Not a Decision-Making Tool: No decisions are being made through this document.
+This is intended to guide and support eventual decision making. - Linked to HAF: The Town must carry out the Housing Accelerator Fund Action Plan.
 This document explores different ways to do that.
 The Action Plan is outlined below and more information is available on Wolfville Blooms. - Work in Progress: The Framework will change over time, shaped by feedback from Council, committees and engagement with the community. - Big Picture Approach: This document considers multiple perspectives-land use capacity, infrastructure readiness, environmental constraints, and community needs-to support informed decisionmaking in the future.

 The draft includes feedback from stakeholders including landowners, the Wolfville Business Development Corporation (WBDC), Acadia University, Wolfville Town Councillors, Planning Advisory Committee (PAC) members, and more.
 Further engagement will be completed as this work progresses.
 Take time to digest and consider the information presented.
 A lot of information is shared here that will be developed and refined with future iterations as the Town conducts more engagement and gets direction from PAC and Council.
 This work is complex.
 Consider some of the key issues you want to talk about and think about things you support, have more questions about, what parts you don't support or need more information on.

-Package 1 should support your ability to select zoning scenarios for the Neighbourhood Zones, ideas for improving the Downtown, options for amending the parking requirements and any "sticky issues" with these proposed changes.
+Package 3 should support your ability to select zoning scenarios for the Neighbourhood Zones, ideas for improving the Downtown, options for amending the parking requirements and any "sticky issues" with these proposed changes.
 These directions will help to inform the eventual review of the Municipal Planning Documents as part of the Town's HAF agreement.

 There are certain commitments in the HAF Action Plan that this work is responding to.
 They will be indicated throughout the document.
-Additional work on other aspects including non-market housing, student housing and parking will be available soon.